 Food security in the face of climate change

-While climate change is making headlines, the AAA Initiative will gather Ministers and representatives of African governments, key financial and technical institutions, donors, private sector, universities and scientists at the Mohammed VI Polytechnic University of Benguerir.
+While climate change is making headlines, the AAA Initiative will gather Ministers and representatives of African governments, key financial and technical institutions, donors, the private sector, universities, and scientists at the Mohammed VI Polytechnic University of Benguerir.

 The AAA: an African initiative for Africa